kswhyte/shoot-the-breeze/README.md

 Chat messages display time stamp, user, and message

 ---
-####Setup setups:

-- Clone this repository.
-- `npm install`
-- Set up a new Firebase application.
-- Replace the keys in `./lib/firebase.js`.
-- Turn on Google authentication in the Firebase specification.
-- Add the name of your project as the default in the .firebaserc file.
-This is the name you gave it in firebase, plus the string of characters that firebase appended, e.g. "shoot-the-breeze-aa5d9"
-- `npm start` or `npm test`.

----
 If you're feeling chatty, maybe it's a good time to [Shoot the Breeze](https://shoot-the-breeze-b2fe6.firebaseapp.com/).